veershah696/veershah696/README.md

 #👨‍💻 About Me

-🔭- I am a frontend developer who loves bulding interactive web experiences using Javascript, React and next.js, while actively exploring AI/ML with python.
+🔭- I am a  who loves bulding interactive web experiences using Javascript, React and next.js, while actively exploring AI/ML with python.

 👯- I'm always open to collaborating on innovative web development and machine learning projects.